 On Saturday, July 22, at Trinity Park in Ipswich, The Suffolk Games – brainchild Matt Brennan of Crossfit GFP and Chris Lawson of ISC – returned for it’s second year and I headed back to watch with the same admiration.

-Stepping up a level, from pairs to teams, this year’s games attracted 240 competitors who formed 60 teams, from numerous gyms and boxes from across East Anglia, all (even if it was secretly) wanting to win the right to say they were ‘Suffolk’s fittest’.
+Stepping up a level, from pairs to teams, this year at The Suffolk Games 240 competitors – forming 60 teams – signed up from numerous gyms and boxes from across East Anglia, all (even if it was secretly) wanting to win the right to say they were ‘Suffolk’s fittest’.

 Known as the sport of fitness, CrossFit is one of the fastest growing sports on earth.
 It sees athletes tackle some of the most gruelling workouts, with the aim of either finishing the quickest or complete the most rounds, and The Suffolk Games was no different.

-For anyone that competed, the words ‘Fran with Friends’, ‘Strength in Depth’, ‘Beyond the Threshold’ and ‘Twin Engines’ might kick-start a series of reoccurring nightmares.
+For anyone that competed at The Suffolk Games, the words ‘Fran with Friends’, ‘Strength in Depth’, ‘Beyond the Threshold’ and ‘Twin Engines’ might kick-start a series of reoccurring nightmares.